JFernandez0524/batch-multer-nextjs/README.md

 - **User Authentication:** Secure sign-up and sign-in via Email/Password and Google Sign-in using Firebase Authentication.
 - **Protected Dashboard:** A personalized, secure dashboard accessible only to authenticated users.
 - **CSV Lead Upload:** Intuitive interface to upload CSV files with homeowner lead data.
-- **Automated CSV Parsing:** Server-side parsing of uploaded CSVs (expecting "First Name", "Last Name", "Street Address", "City", "State", "Postal Code" columns).
+- **Automated CSV Parsing:** Server-side parsing of uploaded CSVs (expecting "First Name", "Last Name", "Street Address", "City", "State, Postal Code" columns).
 - **Firestore Lead Storage:** Secure storage of leads in Firebase Firestore, uniquely linked to the uploading user.
-- **Automated Skiptracing:** A Google Cloud Function triggers on new lead creation to call an external BatchData API for cell phone numbers.
+- **On-Demand Skiptracing:** A **Callable Cloud Function** allows users to manually trigger skip-tracing for individual leads or selected batches from the dashboard, controlling costs.
 - **Automated Lead Analysis (Placeholder):** Google Cloud Function triggers on lead updates to potentially use Vertex AI for advanced lead scoring or insights.
+- **Automated Zillow Property Data:** A Cloud Function triggers after skip-tracing (or AI analysis) to fetch Zestimate, latitude, and longitude for properties.
-- **Lead Display:** Users can view their uploaded leads and their skip-traced phone numbers in a clear, tabular format.
+- **Lead Display:** Users can view their uploaded leads and their skip-traced phone numbers, Zestimate, and map links in a clear, tabular format.
 - **Responsive UI:** Styled with Tailwind CSS for a modern, responsive design.

 ## Technologies Used